By dentist Dr. Richard Mitchell

 Let's start at the beginning.
 What is the point of a root canal treatment?
 The whole point is to treat the tooth so that bacteria cannot breed inside it and cause an infection in the bone around the root.

-The only way to do this is to clean, disinfect and seal up all the little spaces inside the tooth where the nerve used to be.
+The only way to do this is to clean out the root canals inside the tooth, disinfect them, and then seal up all the little spaces inside the tooth where the nerve used to be.
 ALL the spaces.
 If any spaces (root canals) are not disinfected and sealed up, bacteria will be able to breed.

 Here are 2 photos of molar root canal treatment that I performed a while ago to save a molar tooth.

 The first photo shows the molar with a big filling in it.
 The nerve in the tooth was starting to die, and causing a lot of toothache.
-The second photo shows the final result, with the root fillings extending all the way to the tips of the roots, ensuring that there is no space for bacteria to breed.
+The second photo shows the final result, after about 3 hours of treatment, with the root fillings extending all the way to the tips of the roots, ensuring that there is no space for bacteria to breed.

 What things can go wrong with molar root canal?

-The most common reason for problems is not finding all the spaces inside the tooth - not finding all the root canals.
+The most common reason for problems is the dentist not finding all the spaces inside the tooth - not finding all the root canals.
 Remember, some of the root canals can be the size of a human hair.
 Not easy to find!
+In fact, it's very hard.

-If a root canal is missed, it will be a hiding place for bacteria.
-Because molar teeth have more root canals, AND they are smaller, it can be easy to miss one.
+If a root canal is missed, it will remain untreated, with the dead and rotting nerve tissue inside it.
+It will be a hiding place for bacteria, which will result in the tooth becoming infected later on.
+Because molar teeth have MORE root canals, AND they are smaller and finer, it can be easy to miss one.

 The next most common reason for problems is not disinfecting the canals completely.
-There are many types of bacteria that can infect a tooth.
+There are many types of bacteria that can infect a tooth, and we need to kill them ALL with disinfecting liquids.
 The usual disinfecting agents are sodium hypochlorite (dilute bleach) and chlorhexidine gluconate.

-Both solutions should be used when cleaning the root canals inside a tooth.
-But it is important to rinse out the hypochlorite with sterile water before using the chlorhexidine, as they react if they come into contact with each other!
+Both solutions should be used when cleaning the root canals inside a tooth, to make certain that all the different bacteria inside the root canals have been killed.
+But it is important to rinse out the hypochlorite with sterile water before using the chlorhexidine, as they react with each other if they come into contact!

 The final problems come with trying to seal the spaces that have been found and cleaned.
+If we don't seal the root canals, bacteria can get back in and set up infection.
 Each root canal must be sealed for its whole length, all the way to the tip of the root.

 As you can see, molar root canal is more complicated for several reasons.
 Basically, the canals are smaller and harder to find, they are usually curved or bent, and there are more of them.